How and where did it all begin for you? What drew your interest to the music industry?

 Do what you love to do, make what you want to make.
 The motivation and drive that you’ll need to achieve success is a lot easier to find when you love what you’re doing.

 What has been your biggest career highlight so far?

 On April 13, when my debut song ‘Paradise’ released, I was able to do a release launch show at the Great Club in Marrickville along with many other songs I’ve written.
 It was really fulfilling to have my friends and family listen to the music I’ve spent months and months writing.

 Which stars of the music industry do you find inspiring?

-The music industry is huge, where do you see yourself a few years from now?
+The music industry is constantly changing, where do you see yourself a few years?

 What is your favourite and least favourite part about this line of work and why?